Jo Rees discovered a gourmet getaway with a dash of Italian charm tucked away in a bucolic Somerset village

 DON’T VISIT with expectations of ham, egg and chips or banana splits – this is elevated cooking in a pub setting.

-WE LIKE the lively Italian energy Adam’s other half, Cinzia, brings front-of-house.
+WE LIKE the lively Italian energy Adam’s other half, Cinzia, brings front-of-house at The Kingsdon Inn.
 Coincidentally, gazing from the bedrooms across terracotta tiled roofs to countryside as far as the eye can see is reminiscent of Tuscany.
 With an Italian influence also permeating the menu (boar bolognaise with pappardelle and black truffle oil; cashew nut ricotta with fresh fig salad and blood orange) this could be the perfect spot for a continental break – without the fag of flying.